 Dave Kassner, originally of Two Rivers, Wisconsin, has long been a familiar face around the city of Ketchum.
-With over 31 years of law enforcement experience, he has served 23 years with the Ketchum Police and 8 years with the Blaine County Sheriff’s Office in 2009 when the City of Ketchum contracted with the county for law enforcement services.
-Currently a Captain and assigned as the Ketchum Police Chief, Kassner supervises and manages a staff of thirteen employees.
+Kassner started with the Ketchum Police Department in 1986 and became a member of the Blaine County Sheriff’s Office in 2009 when the City of Ketchum contracted with the county for law enforcement services.
+Currently a Captain assigned as the Ketchum Police Chief, Kassner supervises and manages a staff of twelve employees.
 He holds a Supervisory certificate with the Idaho Peace Officer’s Standard and Training Academy.

 Detention Captain Jay Davis

-Detention Captain Jay Davis has 28 years in law enforcement, including 18 years with the Blaine County Sheriff’s Office.
-A graduate of Wood River High School, Davis is also a graduate of the FBI Executive Command College (2010) and the Idaho New Sheriff’s Schools (2008 and 2012).
-Davis started his career in law enforcement with the Bellevue Marshal’s Office, and later served with the Hailey Police Department and as a sergeant in the BCSO Patrol Division.
+Detention Captain Jay Davis started his career in law enforcement in 1987.
+A graduate of Wood River High School, After starting his career with the Bellevue Marshal’s Office, Davis later served with the Hailey Police Department, and as a sergeant in the BCSO Patrol Division.
 In 2005, he was appointed as the Administrative Sergeant in charge of managing the civil, records, driver’s services and dispatch divisions.
 In 2007, Davis was promoted to his current position as the Detention Administrator and is responsible for the supervision of both detention staff and inmates.
 Captain Davis is a hostage negotiator for the Sheriff’s Emergency Response Team (SERT) and a member of the Idaho Juvenile Training Council.
 Davis’ law enforcement training includes: FBI Executive Command College (2010) and the Idaho New Sheriff’s Schools (2008 and 2012).

 Patrol Lt.
 Bryan Carpita